markfrancisonly/ha-cameralux/README.md

 # Camera Lux
-cameralux is a Home Assistant sensor custom component that creates emulated-lux sensors that can be used to roughly estimate ambient light level from camera images.
+cameralux is a Home Assistant sensor custom component that emulates an ambient light level lux sensor from a [camera](https://www.home-assistant.io/components/camera/).
+The cameralux sensor has a state between 0 and 255 that represents the perceived brightness of the associated camera image.

-The cameralux sensor returns a lux unit of measure between 0 and 255 which is the average image brightness of a Home Assistant [camera](https://www.home-assistant.io/components/camera/).
+Configure via yaml using the config format `lux sensor friendly_name: camera.entity_id`

 ## Example configuration.yaml